 [2:78] And among them are the gentiles who do not know the scripture except from hearsay, and they do not do except guess. (wa-minhum ummiyyuuna // laa-ya’lamuuna al-kitaaba illaa amaaniyya // wa-in hum illaa yazunnuuna)

 Note: The above verse explains the exact meaning of the “Ummy” and if it is meant “Illiterate”, the message in the verse will not make any sense.

-[3:20] And if they argue with you, then say, “I have submitted myself to God as well as those who follow me.”
-And say to those who were given the scripture and the gentiles (wa-qul lilladheena ootoo al-kitaabi // wal-ummiyina), “Have you submitted ?”
-And if they submit, then they are certainly guided, but if they turn back, then your only duty is to convey the message.
+[3:20] And if they have argued with you, then say, “I have submitted myself to God and whoever has followed me.”
+And say to those who have been given the scripture and those who do not know the scripture (wa-qul lilladheena uutuu al-kitaabi // wal-ummiyeena), “Have you submitted ?”
+And if they have submitted, then certainly, they have guided, but if they have turned back, then only on you is the conveyance.
 And God is Seer of His servants.

 Note: The “Ummy” in the above verse means that who did not follow the scripture, and again if it is meant “Illiterate”, the message in the verse will not make any sense.